All You Need to Know About Stablecoins: Cryptocurrency’s Gold Standard

 How Are Stablecoins Used?

-Fiat-backed stablecoins became popular among crypto traders as they provide a stable means of denominating profits and losses.
+Fiat-backed stablecoins became popular among crypto traders as they provide a reliable means of denominating profits and losses.
 If a trader chooses to exit a position in BTC or ETH, they can hold their profits in a USD-backed stablecoin until they’re ready to enter a new position, without risking losses due to crypto’s volatility.

 However, the decentralized finance (DeFi) movement has created entirely new use cases for stablecoins.
 This has come about mainly due to the unregulated status of stablecoins and DeFi – although some do require KYC for onboarding.
-Nevertheless, because there is a high demand for stablecoins from traders, users can lend them out using DeFi protocols such as Compound or Aave and earn high yield.
+Nevertheless, because there is a high demand for stablecoins from traders, users can lend them out using DeFi protocols such as Compound or AAVE and earn high yield.

 Furthermore, the emergence of liquidity mining using stablecoins on protocols like Uniswap or Balancer has created new sources of revenue.
 When users contribute their stablecoins to a liquidity pool, they can now also earn governance tokens in DeFi protocols, which are often highly appreciative assets.